Belgium women's national football team: Improvements (2011–2018)

-First success (2019–present)
+First success (2019–2022)

 Belgium performed well in UEFA World Cup Qualifying for the 2019 World Cup and secured second place in Group 6 behind Italy.
 As a result, they qualified for the UEFA Play-offs as they were one of the top 4 ranked second place teams.
 Switzerland, the Netherlands and Denmark were the other teams in the play-off.
 Belgium faced Switzerland in their play-off semi-final, after two legs the aggregate score was 3–3, but Switzerland advanced on away goals.
 The Netherlands went on to defeat Switzerland in the play-off final to claim the final UEFA qualifying spot at the 2019 World Cup.

-Also in 2019, Belgium ended 3rd during the 2019 Cyprus cup after defeating Austria on penalties.
+In 2019, Belgium also finished third during the 2019 Cyprus cup after defeating Austria on penalties.

 In 2022, Belgium won the Pinatar Cup, a friendly tournament held in Spain, beating Russia on penalties.

 Euro 2022 was a success for Belgium, who managed to get out of the first round and reach the quarter-finals for the first time in their second appearance at the continental finals.
 The Red Flames finished 2nd in Group D behind France, the group's favorite against whom they conceded a narrow defeat (1–2), but ahead of Iceland and Italy after a 1–1 draw against the former and a 1–0 victory against the latter (an outgoing quarter-finalists of the 2019 World Cup), in the last match.
 All this combined with the lack of a victory for the Icelandic women against the French, who were already assured a finish in first place of the group, in the other match (1–1).
-This historic qualification was made possible in part by the performance of Belgian goalkeeper Nicky Evrard, who saved two penalties in the first two games (against Iceland and France).
-Belgium faced Sweden in the quarter-finals to, the winner of group C and silver medalist at the Olympic games in Tokyo.
+This historic qualification was made possible in part by the performance of Belgian goalkeeper Nicky Evrard, who saved two penalties in each of the first two games (against Iceland and France).
+Belgium faced Sweden in the quarter-finals, the winner of group C and silver medalist at the Olympic games in Tokyo.
 The Belgians lost by a score of 0–1 at the end of the match and saw their journey end at this stage of the competition.